ghulammustafa06/hack_speed/README.md

 - **Statistics Display**: Real-time display of time elapsed, WPM, CPM, and accuracy.
 - **Info Page**: Learn tips and tricks to improve your typing speed and knowledge about typing.

-## Getting Started

-### Prerequisites

-To run this project, you only need a web browser.
-No additional software or installations are required.

 ### Installation

 1. Clone the repository to your local machine using the following command:
    ```sh
    git clone https://github.com/ghulammustafa06/hack_speed
    ```
-2. Navigate to the project directory:

-### Usage

-1. Open `index.html` in your web browser to start the typing speed test.
-2. Click on the "Start Test" button to begin typing.
-3. Type the text displayed in the prompt area to measure your typing speed.
-4. Click on the "Pause" button if you need a break.
-5. Visit the "More Info" page for tips on improving your typing speed and other interesting facts about typing.

-## Credits

-Developed by GM with ❤

 ## License